Do you have a room just for the dogs?

-While a group setting may be a great fit eventually, group boarding and daycare is not the appropriate place to start.
+While a group setting may be a great fit eventually, open boarding and daycare is not the appropriate place to start.
 I recommend working with a trainer to determine where your pup falls in terms of socialization.

 Our boarding kennel license through the PA Dept of Ag is for up to 25 dogs (Boarding Kennel Class II).
 However, the daily number changes.
 On daycare days, we may have up to 20, depending on each dog and their personality.
 We generally do not take more than 6 dogs at a time for boarding, but cater each stay to the specific dog staying with us to ensure a safe and suitable playgroup.

 Yes!
 We love our senior friends.
 We provide lots of romping for our guests who thrive on getting energy out, but always have an open couch or bed for those who prefer to enjoy spectator sports.
 As long as they are mobile, able to maneuver a full flight of stairs, not incontinent, not visually impaired and meet our standard requirements, they are welcome!

 Since this is our home, all visits are strictly scheduled by appointment only.
 We do not accept drop ins, and all new pups MUST complete a trial prior to staying with us.

 In any group play setting, there are some cons: